 - D – delegate to other team members

-If you want to supercharge your efficiency, you can also take a page out of Stephen Covey’s book, who additionally sorts the ABCDE tasks according to urgency and importance.
+If you want to supercharge your efficiency, you can also take a page out of Stephen Covey’s book, which additionally sorts the ABCDE tasks according to urgency and importance.

 Chunking is an excellent time management and task prioritization method.